The Best Bagels In LA guide image

 THE SPOTS

-Gather ’round, boys and girls, because Courage is teaching a master class on how to run a bagel shop in LA.
+Gather ’round, boys and girls, because Courage is teaching a master class on LA bagel-making.
 The bagels here are technically Montreal-style, but also their own thing entirely: slightly smaller, thinner, and sweeter than the New York-style bagels found at places like Maury’s, Brooklyn Bagels, and Hank’s, and essentially closer to fancy bread that just happened to be made in a ring shape.
 If you opt for toppings (which you should), the bagels are served open-faced with things like thick, hand-sliced smoked salmon with cream cheese, cucumbers, heirloom tomatoes, dill, pepper, and drizzles of olive oil—which makes for thoroughly well-seasoned bagels that look and taste like works of art.

 Of course Gjusta makes good bagels—this new Venice classic handles baked goods like Mookie Betts handles hanging curveballs.
 They’re blistered and golden on the outside, and dense and tender on the inside, with a strong malty smell that brings to mind freshly brewed beer.
 In other words, by all those standards we talked about at the beginning of this guide, they’re basically perfect.
 The bagel topped with salmon roe and garlic labneh on the menu is great, but honestly, we also love them old-school and simple, with nothing but a bit of their locally made cream cheese.